argoproj-labs/hera/docs/user-guides/script-runner-io.md

 outputs when using script annotations for runner scripts.
 It has the added bonus of letting you return values by referencing their name, instead of setting outputs by position in a `Tuple`.

-It lets you go from a function declaration and a tuple `return` to a single input and output.
+It lets you go from a multiple-argument function declaration and a tuple `return` to a single input and output.
 Compare the equivalent workflows below:

 === "Standard IO"